GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ## try catch over everything

-Use `try catch` on individual statements that are expected to fail
+Use `try catch` on individual statements that are expected to fail.
+Generally avoid `try catch` entirely if possible.

 ## disable the linter on individual files, lines